Law School Launches New Program on International Information Communications Technology (ICT) Policy and Regulation

 “Connectivity and access to ICT is crucial for economic and social development, so it is important to train professionals who can participate in the creation of a favorable environment for investment and worldwide dissemination of the potential of those technologies,” said Jose Toscano, director general, ITSO.
 “I feel honored and delighted to enter into this very important partnership with American University Washington College of Law, a top law school with an outstanding reputation in international law.”

 The Program is being developed under the leadership of AUWCL alumna and adjunct professor Dr. Renata Brazil David, director of legal affairs at ITSO.
-The Program will first collaborate with the law school’s Summer Program on International Organizations, Law and Diplomacy (May 27-June 11) to offer a course on “Introduction to ICT Policy and Institutions: The Role of Intergovernmental Organizations.”
+The Program is part of American University Washington College of Law's Program on International Organizations, Law and Diplomacy (May 27-June 11), offering a course on “Introduction to ICT Policy and Institutions: The Role of Intergovernmental Organizations.”
 During the 2014-15 academic year, there will also be a course on “International ICT Policy and Regulation” offered to J.D. and LL.M students.

 The Program is guided by an Advisory Board, composed of AUWCL professors and experts in the field of telecommunications and information communications technology.